kellijohnson-NOAA/git-references/citations/topics.md

 ## Recruitment

 Typically, recruitment is measured using a lognormal distribution.
-Catch-at-age data help inform recruitment and information on its variability (Maunder and Deriso, 2003)(notes/notes\_processed/Maunder2003\_recruitment.md).
+Catch-at-age data help inform recruitment and information on its variability [(Maunder and Deriso, 2003)](notes/notes_processed/Maunder2003_recruitment.md).

 ### Recruitment forecasting